Recreation

 To help prevent the spread of quagga or zebra mussels, DWR partners with California State Parks’ Division of Boating and Waterways (DBW), and California Department of Fish and Wildlife (CDFW) to inform boaters to always remember to clean, drain, and dry their boats before entering and leaving lakes, rivers, and other waterways.

 In 2016, mussels were found in two of the California State Water Project (SWP) reservoirs in Los Angeles County.
-Discoveries at Pyramid in 2016 and Castaic Lake in 2021 resulted in them being classified as infested.
+Discoveries at Pyramid Lake in 2016, Castaic Lake in 2021, and Castaic Lagoon in 2024 resulted in them being classified as infested.

 To protect the SWP water from these invasive aquatic species that can attach to hard services, alter aquatic ecosystems, and clog water delivery systems, DWR routinely monitors for these mussels and takes measures to prevent them from infesting SWP water.
 As part of DWR’s early detection monitoring program, DWR works with partner agencies, such as DBW and CDFW and routinely samples for adult and juvenile (veliger) mussels at 18 SWP locations.
 Warning cards are distributed at eight SWP reservoirs to alert California boaters to the harmful effects of invasive mussels on boats and aquatic ecosystems.